 Consistent with the established publication policy, the Monthly Economic Activity Index series are revised along with the quarterly and annual national accounts.

-According to preliminary information, last March the Imacec rose 3.8% over the same month a year before (Table 1).
-The deseasonalized series increased 0.8% with respect to the previous month and 2.9% in twelve months.
-March this year came with one more working day than March 2024.
+According to preliminary information, last August the Imacec rose 0.5% over the same month a year before (Table 1).
+The deseasonalized series decreased 0.7% with respect to the previous month and rose 1.3% in twelve months.
+August 2025 came with one less working day than August 2024.

-The Imacec result was explained by growth in its every component, most notably goods production (Figure 1).
-In turn, the deseasonalized Imacec’s growy was determined by mining activity (Figure 2).
+The Imacec result was explained by growth in services and trade, though partially offset by lower mining production (Figure 1).
+Meanwhile, the decline in the seasonally adjusted Imacec was determined by services and mining (Figure 2).

-The non-mining Imacec posted annual growth of 3.8%, and of 0.1% seasonally adjusted with respect to the previous month.
+The non-mining Imacec posted annual growth of 1.7%, while the deseasonalized index lost 0.5% with respect to the previous month and grew 2.7% in twelve months.

 Imacec analysis by activity